 Civil monetary penalties play a vital role in federal law.
-The Federal Civil Penalties Inflation Adjustment Act of 19902 acknowledges that "the power of Federal agencies to impose civil monetary penalties ... plays an important role in deterring violations and furthering the policy goals embodied in ... laws and regulations."
-Over time, however, inflation erodes "the impact of many civil monetary penalties" and "weaken[s] the[ir] deterrent effect."
-The Act represented Congress's first effort to "maintain comprehensive, detailed accounting of the efforts of Federal agencies to assess and collect civil monetary penalties."
-In prescribing "regular adjustment for inflation of civil monetary penalties," Congress hoped to "maintain the deterrent effect of civil monetary penalties and promote compliance with the law" and to "improve the collection by the Federal Government of civil monetary penalties."
+The Federal Civil Penalties Inflation Adjustment Act of 19902 acknowledges that "the power of Federal agencies to impose civil monetary penalties ... plays an important role in deterring violations and furthering the policy goals embodied in ... laws and regulations."3 Over time, however, inflation erodes "the impact of many civil monetary penalties" and "weaken[s] the[ir] deterrent effect."4 The law represented Congress's first effort to "maintain comprehensive, detailed accounting of the efforts of Federal agencies to assess and collect civil monetary penalties."5 In prescribing "regular adjustment for inflation of civil monetary penalties and promote compliance with the law" and to "improve the collection by the Federal Government of civil monetary penalties."6